immortalized/RPN-Expression-Evaluator/README.md

 Total correct expressions: 36/36
 ```

-## Acknowledgments
+## Acknowledgments 🙏

 - Thanks to the contributors of the Stack Overflow community for their valuable insights and solutions.
-- Also thanks to ChatGPT for the error handling and documentation :D
+- Also thanks to ChatGPT for the error handling and documentation 😄